 At H&W courses, we strive to provide an inclusive and supportive learning environment to all participants.
 We invite participants to list the gender pronouns by which they prefer to be addressed on their name tags.

 Often, people make assumptions about someone's gender based on that person’s appearance or name.
 These assumptions aren’t always correct.
 Additionally, the act of making an assumption sends the message that people have to look a certain way to demonstrate their gender.
 Using someone’s correct personal pronouns is a way to respect them and create an inclusive environment, just as using a person’s name can be a way to respect them.
 We invite you to help foster an environment of mutual respect by listing your pronoun on your name tag and observing the preferred pronouns of others.

-Pelvic floor labwork includes external genitalia identification, palpation externally of pelvic floor muscles and surface anatomy, digital vaginal palpation of the pelvic floor muscles and pelvic floor muscle testing/pelvic prolapse evaluations.
-If you do not participate in the class as a model you will be part of a group of three participants rather than two and may not have the opportunity to complete all of the lab activities, though you can watch.
+Participants who are pregnant, have medical considerations or for any other reason choose not to participate in labs as a model are able to act as an observer in group of three participants.
+Those who opt out may not have the opportunity to complete all the lab activities, though they will be able to observe.
 (The lab time is allocated for groups of two so there may be little time for a third in the group to learn all the techniques instructed.)

 Check the Location/Lodging tab of the course page.

 No. Unlike some continuing education seminars, there is no additional charge to participants for the course manual.
 A printed manual in a 3-ring binder is included in the cost of registration.

 Participants are encouarged to wear loose-fitting, comfortable clothes to our courses.
 For courses with internal lab work, a flowy skirt for women is recommended.

 H&W welcomes all who are appropriately licensed to attend our courses.
 A model is not required in order to attend a H&W course or participate in lab time.